jsmmr/ruby_table_structure/README.md

 # writer = TableStructure::Writer.new(schema, header_omitted: true)
 ```

-Writes the items converted by the schema to array：
+Writes the items converted by the schema to array:
 ```ruby
 items = [
   {